 Charging is also available at many dealerships, some hotels and a few retailers.
 These public chargers can be found with the following tools, most offer a web site and smartphone app.
 You can find out more about offering electric vehicle charging as a service from SaskPower.

 PlugShare is arguably the most valuable tool for finding chargers.
 Featuring crowd sourced data but also integration with some networks, it offers in-app communication, filtering and status.

 ChargeHub is similar to PlugShare, a helpful tool for finding public chargers and route planning.

 ChargePoint only has a handful of stations in the province but their networked nature allows them to provide valuable data on charging and availability.
 They offer one free RFID tag with registration and their mobile app can start charge sessions as well.
 Additional cards are $5 each.
 ChargePoint also has a roaming agreement with Flo for their network.

 Flo is becoming a popular network in Western Canada through their partnership with Canadian Tire and other retailers.
 EV drivers should consider downloading their smartphone app and buying an RFID card ($15) from them.
 Flo also has a roaming agreement with ChargePoint for their network.

-Petro-Canada is currently building DC fast chargers across the prairies, including locations in Regina, Moose Jaw, Whitewood and Swift Current.
+Petro-Canada has built DC fast chargers across the prairies, including locations in Regina, Moose Jaw, Whitewood and Swift Current.

-Electrify Canada is also expected to build DC fast chargers in Alberta sometime in 2019/2020.
+Electrify Canada is expected to build DC fast chargers in Alberta sometime in 2020.

 NRCan Funded Stations: